rabeya-akter/rabeya-akter.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined Therap (BD) Ltd. as Associate Software Engineer, QA in the Machine Learning Team.
+Joined Therap (BD) Ltd. as an Associate Software Engineer, QA in the Machine Learning Team.